shanemsaito/End-to-End-Lipreading/README.md

 ## Model Summary

 This model uses a subset of the GRID corpus dataset, consisting of 3-second videos @ 25 fps.
-Using a combination of Spatial-temporal Convolutional Neural Networks and bidirectional LSTMs, the model can make sentence-level predictions of the testing data set at 95.2% accuracy.
+Using a combination of Spatial-temporal Convolutional Neural Networks and bidirectional GRUs, the model can make sentence-level predictions of the testing data set at 95.2% accuracy.

 ## Dataset